microsoft/opengcs/docs/customosbuildinstructions.md

     Note:  The key delta between the upsteam default setting and above kconfig is in the area of ACPI/NIFT/NVDIMM/OverlyFS/9pFS/Vsock/HyerpV settings, which were set to be built-in instead of modules.
-           The Kconfig above is still a work in process in terms of eliminating unnecessary components from the kernel image.
+           The Kconfig above is still a work in process in terms of trimming any unnecessary components from the kernel image.

 ## How to construct user-mode components

-THe expected user mode directory structure is required to constructed as follows: [See complete user-mode file list](../kernelconfig/4.11/completeUsermodeFileLists.md/)
+THe expected user mode directory structure is required to constructed as follows: [See the complete user-mode file list](../kernelconfig/4.11/completeUsermodeFileLists.md/)

 Under the / directory, it should have the following subdirectories: